JayBrown/DNSCrypt-Menu/README.md

 * launch BitBar

 ## Settings
-* **DNSCrypt**
+* **DNSCrypt** — basic DNSCrypt setting without fallback DNS except the one specified in the TOML configuration file
-* **DNSCrypt + Fallback** — DNSCrypt using fallback DNS, with Quad9 (9.9.9.9) as initial preset
+* **DNSCrypt + Fallback** — DNSCrypt using additional fallback DNS, with Quad9 (9.9.9.9) as initial preset
-* **Default DNS** — DNS without DNSCrypt (no initial resolvers)
+* **Default DNS** — DNS without DNSCrypt and without initial resolvers, i.e. macOS will use the LAN DNS
+* **Other DNS**
-* **Other DNS** — auto-setting for other DNS setups, e.g. when using a VPN
+  * fixed auto-setting when using a VPN
-* Stop and restart the plugin from external scripts with:
-  * stop: `mv $HOME/.config/dnscrypt/run $HOME/.config/dnscrypt/stop`
-  * restart: `mv $HOME/.config/dnscrypt/stop $HOME/.config/dnscrypt/run`
+  * user-defined settings based on manual configuration in the Network preference pane (excluding VPN scenarios)

 ## Notes
-The file `local.lcars.DNSCryptLoopback.plist` is a LaunchDaemon for demonstration purposes.
+* The file `local.lcars.DNSCryptLoopback.plist` is a LaunchDaemon for demonstration purposes.
 If you use a different proxy address than the default `127.0.0.1`, you need to map your alternate address at every system boot for DNSCrypt to work.
 This particular daemon runs the command `ifconfig lo0 alias 127.0.0.54`.
 Edit to your needs and install/enable using the following commands:

   * `cp local.lcars.DNSCryptLoopback.plist /Library/LaunchDaemons/local.lcars.DNSCryptLoopback.plist`
   * `chmod 0644 /Library/LaunchDaemons/local.lcars.DNSCryptLoopback.plist`
   * `launchctl load /Library/LaunchDaemons/local.lcars DNSCryptLoopback.plist`
   * Verify with: `netstat -nr | grep "^127\.0\.0\..*lo0$"`

+* Stop and restart the plugin from external scripts with:
+  * stop: `mv $HOME/.config/dnscrypt/run $HOME/.config/dnscrypt/stop`
+  * restart: `mv $HOME/.config/dnscrypt/stop $HOME/.config/dnscrypt/run`

 ## Todo
 * Tweaking & testing, lots of testing